Noxsios/ctf-slides/slides.md

 - First, I opened the pcap file in Wireshark.
 - Then I went to `> Statistics > Conversations > TCP`.
   - I did this because odds are the hash will be contained in a TCP conversation.
+  - As well I sorted by number of bytes, with the top talkers at the top.

 ![tcp_converstations](images/tcp_conversations.png)